|Registry of biomedical companies:

-Ovine (sheep) as models for studies to define the most limiting amino acids in typical silage diets is of interest here.
-We will later focus on histidine as an essential amino acid thought to be limiting on silage diets with dairy animals.
-Flores et al. (1986a) measured initially the duodenal amino acid flows on ensiled vs. control (fresh-frozen alfalfa) as indicators of differences with threonine and lysine to be most different (histidine was also reported to be marked in difference) with all the essential amino flow showing differences across the board.
-No infusion or feeding of rumen-protected supplements have been conducted with growing lambs or sheep to measure daily intake of animals (g DM/ d/ kg BW.75).
-It should be noted that in dairy cows it has been established that lysine, methionine and histidine are the most limiting amino acids with rumen-protected lysine and methionine available commercially for ration supplementation.
+Ovine (sheep) as models for studies to define the most limiting amino acids in typical silage diets, is of interest here.
+We will later also discuss histidine (HIS) as an essential amino acid thought to be limiting on silage diets with dairy animals.
+Flores et al. (1986a) measured initially the duodenal amino acid flows on ensiled vs. control (fresh-frozen, to 'simulate' fresh grazed, alfalfa) as indicators of differences with threonine (THR) and lysine (LYS) to be most different (HIS was also reported to be marked in difference) with all the essential amino acid flows showing differences across the board.
+No infusion or feeding of rumen-protected supplements have been conducted with growing lambs or sheep to measure daily intake of animals (g DM/ d/ kg BW.75) with these type of studies.
+It should be noted that in dairy cows it has been established that LYS, methionine (MET) and HIS most limiting amongst amino acids, with rumen-protected lysine and methionine available commercially for ration supplementation.

-In this Chapter, examples involving lower quality protein silages with concentrate, protein supplemented fibrous agricultural residues (FARs), marine seagrasses and new experiments with pelleted duckweed, protecting the feed of high biological value (B. V.) and escape from rumen digestion are yet to be established, are examples that have recently been encountered and that may apply here.
+In this Chapter, examples involving lower quality protein silages with concentrate and protein supplemented fibrous agricultural residues (FAR), marine seagrasses and recent experiments with pelleted duckweed, that protecting the feed of high biological value (B. V.) and escape from rumen digestion are yet to be established, and are examples that have recently been encountered, that may apply here.

-An experiment using post-ruminal (abomasal or duodenal) infusions of glucose and histidine on grass silage (fed ad libitum) plus concentrate did not increase dry matter intake, increased milk yield, protein yield, lactose yield and MF yield and had no influence on protein and lactose concentrations (M. Korhonen et al., 2000).
-It is to be determined in a study yet to be proposed whether feeding protected histidine throughout the lactation cycle and how this is related to the whole body measurements of LBM and mobilization of protein stores and also the changes in MF output and how this relates to whole body measurements of fat stores and rate of fat tissue catabolism and with the energies of heat from whole body measurements.
-Protected histidine serves to feed requirements for the first limiting amino acid on silage diets with dairy livestock.
-It was found that infused histidine alone (i.e. without glucose) introduced abomasally resulted in unchanged % protein, with % lactose and % MF lowered in composition (C.-H. Kim et al., 2001; S. Hadrova et al., 2012).
+An experiment using post-ruminal (abomasal or duodenal) infusions of glucose and HIS on grass silage (fed ad libitum) plus concentrate did not increase dry matter intake, increased milk yield, protein yield, lactose yield and MF yield and had no influence on protein and lactose concentrations (M. Korhonen et al., 2000).
+It is to be determined in a study yet to be proposed feeding protected HIS throughout the lactation cycle and how this relates to whole body measurements of lean body mass (LBM) and mobilization of protein stores and also the changes in MF output and how this relates to whole body measurements of fat stores and rate of fat tissue catabolism and with the energies of heat from whole body measurements.
+Protected HIS serves to feed requirements for the first limiting amino acid on silage diets with dairy livestock.
+It was found that infused HIS alone (i.e. without glucose) introduced abomasally resulted in unchanged % protein, with % lactose and % MF lowered in composition (C.-H. Kim et al., 2001; S. Hadrova et al., 2012).

-A study with ghrelin in sheep resulted in weight gain, increased feed intake and reducing metabolic utilization of fat (T. Sugino et al., 2004).
-This finding would suggest for beef cattle, sheep or goats that synthetic bovine ghrelin intra-arterial implants could serve to further fatten cattle, used, in the finishing stages of the production cycle in protected histidine - supplemented diets at lower or more limited % CP levels - or lower planes of nutrition for protein.
+A study with the hormone, ghrelin, in sheep resulted in weight gain, increased feed intake and reducing metabolic utilization of fat (T. Sugino et al., 2004).
+This finding would suggest for beef cattle, sheep or goats that synthetic bovine ghrelin intra-arterial implants could serve to further fatten cattle, used, in the finishing stages of the production cycle with protected HIS - supplemented diets at lower or more limited % CP levels - or lower planes of protein nutrition.

-Studies with ghrelin in early lactation is consistent with increased body fat stores, milk fat content, together with increased lipolysis (consistent with increased fat mobilization for milk production) and thus indicates that the observation of increased milk production is real, i.e. associated with increased content in a milk component like fat (S. Borner et al., 2013).
+Studies with ghrelin in early lactation is consistent with increased body fat stores, MF content, together with increased lipolysis (consistent with increased fat mobilization for milk production) and thus indicates that the observation of increased milk production is real, i.e. associated with increased content in the milk fat component (S. Borner et al., 2013).

-There may be a lingering concern over residual histidine in animal tissues including LBM and milk products but feeding levels are to supplement deficiencies in the diet, in the first place (6-8 g histidine / day).
+There may be a lingering concern over residual HIS in animal tissues including LBM and milk products but feeding levels are to supplement dietary deficiencies in the first place (6-8 g histidine / day).
 The issue of ghrelin remaining in the meat and milk product as residue may be resolved by allowing for clearance time after the feeding period during holding stock in paddock or during transportation.

 Over-producing Yeast Cultures with Histidine.

-The approach molecularly to design overproducing histidine hosts as is with Corynebacterium glutamicum would be to transform the cell with a tac promoter involved in L-histidine biosynthesis which is a stronger promoter leading overproduction of the essential amino acid in culture (Y. Cheng et al., 2013).
+The approach molecularly to design overproducing HIS microbial hosts as is with Corynebacterium glutamicum would be to transform the cell with a tac promoter involved in L-histidine biosynthesis which is a stronger promoter leading to overproduction of the essential amino acid in culture (Y. Cheng et al., 2013).

-Yellow grease also known as industrial waste cooking oil (WCO) and waste vegetable oil (WVO) from collected deep fryers are used as soap stock (SS) via saponification of WCO to Ca2+ salts to be blended with L-histidine to form granules or pellets (spherical) in a plant manufacturing pelleting machine gun apparatus.
-In general the performance parameters of SS from yellow grease indicates no change in dry matter intake (DMI), fat digestibility (%), and % digestible fibre with an increase in net energy (NE) intake; in addition, yellow grease was found to improve % digestible fibre with SS addition (D. R. Brown, 1988).
+Yellow grease also known as industrial waste cooking oil (WCO) (and waste vegetable oil, WVO) from collected deep fryers are used as soap stock (SS) via saponification of WCO to Ca2+ salts to be blended with L-histidine to form granules or pellets (spherical) in a plant manufacturing pelleting machine gun apparatus.
+In general the performance parameters of SS from yellow grease indicates no change in dry matter intake (DMI), fat digestibility (%), and % digestible fibre with an increase in net energy (NE) intake (D. R. Brown, 1988).
 The evidence pointed out that fat protected amino acids with passage through the rumen like protein was that there was a decrease in OM digestibility in the rumen without a change in total tract digestibility and that there wasn't a shift in carbohydrate tract digestibility due to yellow grease feeding (R. A. Zinn and Y. Shen, 1996).

-The pith, the essential ingredient in addition to sucrose for S. cerevisiae culture the target culture for high-histidine production, is processed as such: the sugarcane stalks are thoroughly washed and the pith is mechanically extracted in a sugar mill setting and pressed in the sugar-making process; the pith is then air-dried thoroughly in sealed cloth bags.
-The pith is then ground with a fine industrial grinder and filtered twice through the fineness of muslin cloth; bleaching over 1 wk. will occur in deionized water (reverse osmosis) for 4 L per 1/4 kgs powder with spinning at 150 rpms.
-Before storage in a cool, dry place in bags it is spray dried in an industrial chamber; the culturing procedure is yeast sparged into 200 mls distilled water per 25 g bagasse white powder that has been pre-filtered similar to fineness in muslin cloth and Whatman no. 1 paper with added per 8 g sucrose (sugar) with pH adjusted [H2SO4 (aq)] to 5.6; the batch culture is stirred for 1 wk. at 25 deg.
-C; sporulation occurs in time as nutrient depletion ensues with further spray drying of wet media to recover yeast product and stored in a cool, dry place (5 deg C) (A. Sidana and U. Farooq, 2014).
+The pith, the essential ingredient in addition to sucrose for S. cerevisiae culture, the target culture for high-histidine (HI-HIS) production, is processed as follows according to A. Sidana and U. Farooq (2014).
+The sugarcane stalks are thoroughly washed and the pith is mechanically extracted in the sugar milling setting with pressing as in the sugar-making process.
+The pith is then air-dried thoroughly in sealed cloth bags.
+The pith is ground with a fine industrial grinder and filtered twice through the fineness of muslin cloth; then bleaching over 1 wk. will occur in deionized water (reverse osmosis) for 4 L per 1/4 kgs powder with spinning at 150 rpms.
+Before storage in a cool, dry place in bags it is spray dried in an industrial chamber.
+The culturing procedure involves yeast sparged into 200 mls distilled water per 25 g bagasse white powder, that has been pre-filtered, a second time, similar to fineness in muslin cloth and Whatman no. 1 paper, with added per 8 g sucrose (sugar) with pH adjusted [H2SO4 (aq)] to 5.6.
+The batch culture is stirred for 1 wk. at 25 deg.
+C; sporulation occurs in time as nutrient depletion ensues with further spray drying of wet media to recover yeast product and stored in a cool, dry place (5 deg C).

-In actual fact a non-GMO (viz. organic) supplement would call for techniques like protein-nucleic acid (PNA) conjugated with a "carrier" like B12 to transbound the microbial cell wall and membrane with the gene silencing element as with the mechanism using a palindromic binding nucleic acid-based reagent with central and outward symmetry binding in the "reverse" symmetry and thus silencing the expressed mRNAs from the target DNA sequence or gene.
-Most likely as was mentioned earlier, the operator/promoter (O/P) binding elements or products will be blocked from translation that "feedback" and inhibit histidine (HIS) biosynthesis at the rate-limiting biosynthetic juncture points or steps.
+A non-GMO (viz. organic) supplement would call for techniques like protein-nucleic acid (PNA) conjugated with a "carrier" like B12 to transbound the microbial cell wall and membrane with gene silencing elements using the palindromic binding principle between nucleic acid strands with central and outward symmetry binding in "reverse" symmetry and thus silencing effectively the expressed mRNA copy from the target DNA sequence or gene.
+The operator/promoter (O/P) binding elements or products will be blocked from translation that "feedback" and inhibit histidine (HIS) biosynthesis at the rate-limiting biosynthetic steps.